grab/tinymcp/README.md

 # TinyMCP

 A lightweight MCP router for FastAPI.
-Supports MCP 2025-06-18 specification.

 ## Quick Start